katrina-kk/prep-course-part-two-main/README.md

+# Fixing bugs to execute tests correctly.
+All tasks from https://www.codelex.io/ prep course.
 # Easy Exercises

 Probably most of the _Warm Up_ exercises are finished if you have managed to get this far.